khbence/pansim/README.md

 ## Input files
 The inputConfigFiles directory contains good COVID-19 specific defaults and general location and agent types.
 There are a simplified locations and agents example files for the town of Szeged (Southern Hungary), uncompress it before use.
 If you use local or downloaded Docker image, then it will already contain it or uncompress it automatically.

-If you want to generate random amount of
+If you want to generate random amount of agents and locations use the -n and -N flags described above.

 # License
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]